kedr livanskiy's euphoric music is an electronic fairy tale

 Can you describe the town and the culture that you were raised in?

 I spent a lot of time with my grandmother, but my parents raised me.
-My grandmother was a very bright woman, and she was very musical although she worked as a teacher of literature.
+My grandmother was a very bright woman, and she was very musical [even] though she worked as a teacher of literature.
 She sang a lot during the day, at parties and at numerous feasts.
-She loved to gather guests on the summer terrace — people drank tea and we would sing for them.
+She loved to gather guests on the summer terrace — people drank tea and she [and I] would sing for them.
 That's how we lived.
 My grandmother also taught me to love reading.
 All this is intertwined in my childhood consciousness.
 We were not limited to the city, we ran and frolicked at our pleasure and climbed trees near the river.
 The world seemed full of miracles.

 What do you want people to feel when they listen to your music?